 Sounds like a decent way to get on-the-fence looky-lous to buy in, but to what?

 Punch cards in coworking encourage almost the opposite behavior as the cafe or haircut scenario above, mostly because there’s no “get one free” incentive at the end.
 Instead of hurrying back for more, punch card members hoard their punches, feeling pressure to make every punch count instead of just coming in as they need (or want).
-This intermittent attendance circumvents a real investment in the community and reduces the membership to latte status.
+This intermittent attendance circumvents a real investment in the community and reduces the membership to latte status and remember, we’re trying to save people from the coffee shop experience.
+Not emulate it.

 Remember, coworking’s best marketing tool is a vibrant community–one where people can’t stop raving about the value it brings to their personal and professional lives.
-This isn’t achieved by a punch card or any other gimmicks.
-It’s achieved by being social, introducing prospective members to current members in their industry, and creating an environment in which creativity and collaboration flourish.
+This isn’t achieved by a punch card or any other gimmick.
+It’s achieved by being social, introducing prospective members to current members, and creating an environment in which creativity and collaboration flourish.